robotnic/angular-xmpp/README.md

 # angular-xmpp

-is a library,that provides stylable UI Elements for XMPP over Websockets using xmpp-ftw.
+This is a library, that provides stylable UI Elements for XMPP over Websockets using xmpp-ftw.

 Test here:  http://datenkueche.com/buddycloud/

+Here an example how to use the lib
 ![bootstrap design](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/itemtree/src/assets/docimg/bootstrap.png)

 ## getting started